 The course is taught part-time over 1-2 years in an interactive learning environment that draws on participants’ own business experience.
 This allows you to directly apply new ideas and business theories to a variety of workplace situations.

 Classes are offered in Hamilton or Tauranga on weeknights or weekends.

 Learning is through practical coursework, case studies and class discussion.
-For the integrative case study, you'll work in teams to develop a strategy for a real organisation.

 This programme is ideal for: